drivelling-spinel/tartar/doc/maintain.md

   so all maps of Avactor (including MAP09 and MAP10) can be loaded
 - Slime trale removal is back on by default and can be overridden from the Eternity Options menu
+- New MAPINFO property `endpic` has been introduced.
+When set it causes a static Doom format graphics to be displayed after the tally screen and "Entering..." part of the tally screen will not be displayed.
+  Unlike similar UMAPINFO property, setting endpic to the lump's name will not result in the game ending with the level completion nor will Doom 2 character cast be skipped.
+  Here is an example of how MAPINFO is used to show an ending screen before proceeding to the character cast.

+    [level info]
+    endofgame=true
+    endpic=END1

+### Extras

+- WAD that disables slime trail removal for PLUTONIA.WAD (through OPTIONS lump) is included by default under FIXES\PLUTONIA
+- Helper WAD for 2022ADO.WAD is provided under GOODIES\TAPE.
+  It enables alternative Mega-WAD-style progression for the PWAD with playthrough starting at E1M1 and ending with E5M8 completion without players choosing a starting episode.
+  The recommended way of starting Tartar for this is:

+  `TARTAR.EXE -IWAD DOOM2 -FILE DOOM.WAD 2022ADO.WAD -NODEMO`

+- More helper WADs for WolfenDoom PWAD Collection are included under GOODIES\TAPE.
+This time episode completion graphics is added to the following Mac versions of the PWAD-s to mimic behaviour of the DOS versions running with a customized source port:
+  + Original Missions: Escape from Cast Wolfenstein      - `escape.wad`
+  + Original Missions: Operation Eisenfaust              - `faust.wad`
+  + Original Missions: Die, Fuehrer, Die!                - `fuhrer.wad`
+  + Nocturnal Missions: The Dark Secret                  - `secret.wad`
+  + Nocturnal Missions: Trail of the Madman              - `trail.wad`
+  + Nocturnal Missions: Confrontation                    - `confront.wad`
+  + Spear of Destiny                                     - `sod.wad`

 **Additionally** Tartar pre-packaged try out version (the Tartar-portable.zip) has been updated: